avivace/misterino/README.md

 During development, we use the polling mode to get the payload from messages sent to the bot, then pipe them to `webhookTest.sh` to simulate the Telegram server sending webhook to our listener.

 FYI the twitch events are received anyway listening for webhooks, the `mode` settings changes only the telegram bot operating mode.
-You don't need all the things mentioned because Twitch doesn't requires an https enabled endpoint, but you should be able to set your own development instance as _callback_ for the webhook subscriptions.
+You don't need all the mentioned things because Twitch doesn't require an https enabled endpoint: you should be able to set your own development instance as _callback_ for the webhook subscriptions.

 ### Get started